polyaxon/polyaxon/docs/concepts/architecture.md

 An `Experiment` is the execution of your model with data and the provided parameters on the cluster.

-A `Experiment Job` is the Kubernetes pod running on the cluster for a specific experiment, if an experiment runs in a distributed way it will create multiple instances of `Experiment Job`.
+An `Experiment Job` is the Kubernetes pod running on the cluster for a specific experiment, if an experiment runs in a distributed way it will create multiple instances of `Experiment Job`.

 > Please refer to the [experiments section](/concepts/experiments/) for more details.